Justin.tv: Expansion into platform

 In the summer of 2007, Justin.tv became a platform for more than 60 different channels.
 The Directory at the top of each channel showed which channels were live and which were not broadcasting.
 Depending on the entry time, a visitor might have seen only a small selection of the available channels.

 By August 2007, channels were being added at an average rate of two a day, with content covering both lifecasters and event streaming.
 The international locations range from Australia, Brazil, the United Kingdom, and France to the Netherlands and Sweden.
 In some cases, a lifecaster might travel from one country to another, as was the case when Lisa Batey traveled from Brooklyn to Tokyo and Kyoto in 2007 and 2008.
 Not all the participants have mobile equipment, however, and most simply transmit an image of themselves sitting at their computer.
 During this same time frame, singer-songwriter Jody Marie Gnant and others began lifecasting on other websites such as Ustream, Stickam, Livestream, or began lifecasting independent of any major website.

 On October 2, 2007, Justin.tv became an open network, allowing members of the public to register and broadcast.
 By April 10, 2008, Kan stated in an Interview with Tom Merritt that Justin.tv had signed 30,000 broadcasting accounts.

 On March 14, 2008, Justin.tv added selectable Categories for broadcasters including: Featured, People & Lifecasting, Sports, Music & Radio, Gaming, News & Tech, Animals, Entertainment, Divas & Dudes.
 On Friday, June 27, 2008, Justin.tv added networks to the site, in which the user could make their own network with a forum, and officers that would act as moderators for the network.
 On Thursday, March 25, 2010, these networks were removed from the site.
 On Monday, October 27, 2008, Justin.tv added Headlines which allows users to make reports on other broadcasters doing interesting things on the site, which then becomes edited and published for all users on the website to read and comment.

 For ease of use, a simplified redesign was introduced July 14, 2009.
 On Monday, April 5, 2010, Justin.tv changed the design of their archive page, renaming them to Past Broadcasts.
-Essentially all past broadcasts are saved as a clip, and deleted after 7 days.
-From the Past Broadcast you can highlight for permanent save.
+Essentially, all past broadcasts were saved as a clip, and deleted after 7 days, unless highlighted for permanent save.

 In June 2011, Justin.tv separated its "Gaming" section to a new site, called Twitch.tv.
 On February 10, 2014, Twitch.tv's and Justin.tv's parent company was rebranded as Twitch Interactive.